zhe-la/zhban/README.md

 ### Other use cases:

-You can also enable the zban proxy server for listen gRPC clients on the port 4000
+You can also enable the zhban proxy server for listen gRPC clients on the port 4000

 ```
 ./zhban -k qwerty123 -grpc 4000
 ```

-Enable the zban proxy server for listen HTTP clients on the port 3002 and enable automatic registration / exit / health check of the service in the consul
+Enable the zhban proxy server for listen HTTP clients on the port 3002 and enable automatic registration / exit / health check of the service in the consul

 ```
 ./zhban -k qwerty123 -http 3002 -consul 127.0.0.1:8500
 ```

-Enable the zban proxy server for listen gRPC clients on the port 4000 and enable automatic registration / exit / health check of the service in the consul
+Enable the zhban proxy server for listen gRPC clients on the port 4000 and enable automatic registration / exit / health check of the service in the consul

 ```
 ./zhban -k qwerty123 -grpc 4000 -consul 127.0.0.1:8500